isabella232/Specs-18/MachinesAndDeploymentTargets/index.md

 This separation lets us model a number of things in ways that more closely represent the real world.
 Let's revisit our example from earlier, imagine we have a test environment where IIS and SQL live on the same server.
 We install a Listening Tentacle machine and add it to the Test environment.
 We then create a Tentacle DeploymentTarget to represent the things we're deploying to and the process and variables stay the same as they were.
 In Production maybe IIS and SQL are separate, so we create two listening Tentacles with a machine entry each and a Tentacle target each.

-This all sounds like more work and complexity for the user though, why would we want that?

-## Non-targets

-As an extension to this, what if there are things in the real world that are important to the deployment process but they aren't things we're actually deploying to.
-To give a working name to this idea for the moment, let's call these things Assets.

-A common example of an asset that we've talked about in the past are load balancers and reverse proxies.
-These aren't things we're deploying directly to, but we have to know about them for doing things like rolling deployments and blue/green deployments.

-Modelling these as first class members of our world moves us a step closer to being able to visualise an environment in a much more detailed way for our customers.

-Assets probably wouldn't be things we'd need to health check, but maybe knowing they are healthy is of value?
-Once they are part of our model, and we know how to connect to them, it's a small step to be able to allow scripted health checks on them.

 ## Portal UI

 The suggestion here is a higher fidelity model to open some doors, we'll talk more about these doors below.